hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

     1. Remove everything under the new project's `appPackage` folder

-    2. Copy everything under your existing project's `templates/appPackage` folder to `appPackage` in your new project
+    2. Copy everything except `aad.template.json` (if have) under your existing project's `templates/appPackage` folder to `appPackage` in your new project

     3. Rename `appPackage/manifest.template.json` to `appPackage/manifest.json`.